mdrxy/streamdeck-buttons/development.md

 For the backend and frontend, they use the same port that would be used by their local development server, so, the backend is at `http://localhost:8000` and the frontend at `http://localhost:5173`.

-This way, you could turn off a Docker Compose service and start its local development service, and everything would keep working, because it all uses the same ports.
+This way, you could turn off a Docker Compose service and start its local development service, and everything would keep working, because they use the same ports.

-For example, you can stop that `frontend` service in the Docker Compose, in another terminal, run:
+For example, you can stop the  `frontend`:

 ```sh
 docker compose stop frontend